geirawsm/sausage_bot/README.md

 - Click "Add Bot" and confirm with "Yes, do it!".
 - Give your bot a cool name and a nice icon.
 - Activate all the intents under "Bot" -> "Privileged Gateway Intents" and click "Save Changes". **Important** Read up on what the specific intents do before you activate them

+### Want Spotify branding on your podcast-feeds?

+You need to register with Spotify API first:

+- Follow the instructions on this page on *Getting started*: https://developer.spotify.com/documentation/web-api
+- Add "Client ID" and "Client secret" in .env file or as environment argument in docker

 ### Running the bot